Language Requirements for the MSc and MPhil in Japanese Studies

 In 2010 the old 4-level JLPT changed into a new 5-level JLPT: N1, N2, N3, N4 and N5.
 A middle level (N3) has been added to bridge the gap between the former Level 3 and Level 2.

 For details of this change see on the official website of the Japanese-Language Proficiency Test, administered by the Japan Foundation and Japan Educational Exchanges and Services.

-Test dates in the UK are Sunday, 2nd July 2017 The Japanese Language Proficiency Tests are held at SOAS, University of London.
+The next est date in the UK is Sunday the 2nd, Decenber 2018.
+The Japanese Language Proficiency Tests are held at SOAS, University of London.

 English Language Requirement (for those whose first language is not English):